Byggtjeneste/integration-events/incoming/Taxonomies/etimclass_events.md

 ## Preconditions
 - the "ETIM Class created" event has already been sent.
 - any ETIM feature/unit/value referenced in the model must have been created beforehand, and the events for creating those must have been sent.

+## Dependencies
+- ETIMClassCreated
+- ETIMFeatureCreated for all referenced features
+- ETIMUnitCreated for all referenced units
+- ETIMValueCreated for all referenced values

 ## Note
 The identifiers must be part of the event data.
 Otherwise, only changed fields can be part of the event data.
 If there is a change inside a list field (like "features"), the whole list must be part of the event data.